ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-This property sets specific cipher algorithm candidates for TLS v1.3.
-Users can set one or more candidates.
-The candidates are separated by a colon (:).
-If this property is not configured, OpenSSL allows the use of all available TLS 1.3 cipher algorithm candidates.
+This property allows users to set one or more specific cipher algorithm candidates for TLS v1.3, separated by a colon (:).
+If not configured, OpenSSL allows the use of all available TLS 1.3 cipher algorithm candidates.

 #### SSL_CLIENT_AUTHENTICATION